-Over the next few years, CIOs will be tasked with steering cultural change in their respective organizations in order to drive the digital transformation efforts that are necessary to support innovation and implement customer-centric strategies.
-Gartner predicts that by 2021, CIOs will be as responsible for culture change in their companies as Chief HR Officers.
+CIOs are being tasked with steering cultural change in their respective organizations in order to drive the digital transformation efforts that are necessary to support innovation and implement customer-centric strategies.
+Gartner predicted that by 2021, CIOs would be as responsible for culture change in their companies as Chief HR Officers.
 “A lot of CIOs have realized that culture can be an accelerator of digital transformation and that they have the means to reinforce a desired culture through their technology choices,” said Elise Olding, research vice president at Gartner.
 “A partnership with the CHRO is the perfect way to align technology selections and design processes to shape the desired work behaviors.”

-For CIOs, taking the lead as a culture change agent will be crucial to meeting their goals and ensuring career success.
+For CIOs, taking the lead as a culture change agent is crucial to meeting their goals and ensuring career success.
 It seems CIOs agree, as Gartner research found that 46 percent of CIOs report culture as the biggest barrier to change.
 Regardless of industry or segment, digital transformation is coming and CIOs need to be prepared.
-Jamie Adams, CIO of Mspark tells us that while “some industries may not seem compatible with digital transformation initiatives, there is always room for innovation from the best CIOs.”
+Jamie Adams, Former CIO of Mspark told us that while “some industries may not seem compatible with digital transformation initiatives, there is always room for innovation from the best CIOs.”

 While the mission of culture change is typically in the area of HR, the partnership between IT and HR in leading cultural change is critical for the execution and success of digital initiatives.
 Beyond the HR culture partnership, CIOs will also need to develop an enterprise architecture that can adapt to principals that align to the needed cultural traits.
 In addition to a culture-aligned architecture, CIOs should task their business analysts (BAs) to develop workflows and process with the intended cultural traits in mind.